TIBCOSoftware/flogo/README.md

 ### Zero-code Integration Developer

-If your background is in zero-coding environments and platforms and would like to begin developing apps with Project Flogo, then read on, because we’ve been working on something special for you.
+If your background is in or you prefer to develop using zero-coding environments and platforms and would like to begin developing apps with Project Flogo, then read on, because we’ve been working on something special for you.

 Flogo Web UI was launched under a beta license and is available via [Docker Hub](https://hub.docker.com/r/flogo/flogo-docker) or [Flogo.io](http://flogo.io).
 The Docker image contains the Flogo Web UI along with all required components to begin developing, testing and building deployable artifacts that leverage the Project Flogo Open Source Framework technology.